South Korea Shopping Guide: From Traditional Markets to Modern Malls

 The Common Ground Shopping Mall in Gwangjin,

-It has four shopping zones: the Market Hall, the Street Market, the Terrace Market, and the Market Ground.
+It has four shopping zones: the Market Hall, the

 While you’re here, feast your eyes on trendy apparel stores, boutique shops, food stalls, bars, and restaurants.
 You will find a plethora of exclusive designer labels and indie clothing brands along with accessories, gourmet food, and stationeries.